-Archbishop Gregory Michael Aymond As the 14th Archbishop of New Orleans, Archbishop Gregory Michael Aymond holds the unique distinction of being the first New Orleans native to serve as Archbishop of New Orleans in the 216-year history of the local church.
+The 14th Archbishop of New Orleans, Archbishop Gregory M. Aymond, is the first New Orleans native to serve as archbishop in the 216-year history of the archdiocese.

-Archbishop Aymond was ordained an auxiliary bishop of New Orleans in 1997 and became coadjutor bishop of Austin in 2000, succeeding to head the diocese.
-Archbishop Aymond has served as chairman of the U.S. bishops' Committee on the Protection of Children and Young People and the Committee on Divine Worship.
-He was also Chair of the Board of Directors of the National Catholic Educational Association from 2000-2004.
+Archbishop Aymond was ordained auxiliary bishop of New Orleans in 1997, named coadjutor Bishop of Austin in 2000, and elevated to Archbishop of New Orleans in 2009.
+He has served as chairman of the U.S. Bishops' Committee on the Protection of Children and Young People and the Committee on Divine Worship.
+He was also Chair of the Board of the National Catholic Educational Association from 2000-2004.
 He continues to serve on several US bishops' committees and currently chairs the board of the National Catholic Bioethics Center.